Stay Informed, Stay Eligible

-Satisfactory Academic Progress
+Satisfactory Academic Progress (SAP)

-The Department of Education requires Financial Aid Offices to establish a policy to monitor degree progression and consistently apply it to all students.
-BC3 reviews SAP at the end of each payment period (Fall, Spring and Summer).
+The Department of Education requires financial aid offices to establish a policy to monitor degree progression and consistently apply it to all students.
+BC3 reviews SAP at the end of each payment period (fall, spring, and summer).

 Federal SAP Standards

-SAP is CUMULATIVE (based on everything you've attempted or transferred into BC3).
+SAP is cumulative (based on everything you've attempted or transferred into BC3).

-Max Time Frame - Students must complete their degree within 150% of the number of credits required for graduation.
+Students must complete their degree within 150% of the number of credits required for graduation.
 Students will immediately receive a Max Time Frame Status when it becomes mathematically impossible to graduate within the Max Time Frame allotment.

 Also, Terminated/Suspended students will immediately receive a Max Time Frame Status when it is mathematically impossible for them to regain Pace Rate within the Max Time Frame allotment.

-Pace Rate - Students must earn a cumulative minimum of 67% of the credits attempted.
+Students must earn a cumulative minimum of 67% of the credits attempted.

 Example: 9 credits completed ÷ 12 credits attempted = 75% Pace Rate

-GPA - Students must maintain a cumulative minimum 2.00 GPA.
+Students must maintain a cumulative minimum 2.00 GPA.

-How SAP is Applied for Different Classes, Grades and Situations
+How SAP is Applied for Different Classes, Grades, and Situations

 All credits count toward Max Time Frame.
 For Pace Rate, they count as attempted and completed.
 All credits are included in the cumulative GPA calculation.